-Andrew Tatge is the Managing Partner of Gislason & Hunter LLP and leads its family law practice group.
-In his law practice, Andrew represents business owners, farmers, professionals (doctors, lawyers, accountants, dentists, etc.)–or their spouses–and other individuals throughout Minnesota in a wide range of family law matters, including complex and high net worth divorces and negotiating antenuptial and postnuptial agreements.
+Andrew M. Tatge is the Managing Partner of Gislason & Hunter LLP and leads the firm’s family law practice group.
+In his law practice, Andrew represents business owners, farmers, professionals (doctors, lawyers, accountants, dentists, etc.)—or their spouses—and other individuals throughout Minnesota in a wide range of family law matters, including handling all aspects of complex and high net worth divorces and negotiating antenuptial and postnuptial agreements.
 With a knack for seeing the big picture and helping clients make good choices, Andrew tirelessly works to resolve matters with his clients’ long-term best interests in mind.

 While Andrew is far and away most proud of the many successful results he has achieved for clients outside of the courtroom—many times before a court case is even filed—he has also achieved significant success in motion practice, in trial, and on appeal, including having successfully argued significant family law cases before the Minnesota Court of Appeals and the Minnesota Supreme Court.
 Andrew enjoys solving complex and difficult issues and guiding his clients through what for many is the most emotional and difficult time of their lives.
-In addition to representing his clients, Andrew is a frequent lecturer on complex family law issues to both local and national audiences.
+In addition to representing his clients, Andrew is a frequent lecturer on complex family law issues to both local and national audiences and co-authors the Financial Issues in Farm Divorce chapter of the Minnesota Family Law Financial Deskbook.
+His recent presentations include: